mozilla/policy-templates/README.md

 }
 ```
 ### Certificates
-If this policy is set to any value, Firefox reads certificates from the system certificate store.
-This is currently only supported on Windows, but will be available on macOS with Firefox 63.
+This policy can be used to install certificates or to read certificates from the system certificate store on Mac and Windows.
+Certificates can be located in the following locations:
+- Windows
+ - %USERPROFILE%\AppData\Local\Mozilla\Certificates
+ - %USERPROFILE%\AppData\Roaming\Mozilla\Certificates
+* macOS
+ - /Library/Application Support/Mozilla/Certificates
+ - ~/Library/Application Support/Mozilla/Certificates
+* Linux
+ - /usr/lib/mozilla/certificates
+ - /usr/lib64/mozilla/certificates
+ - ~/.mozilla/certificates

+In Firefox 65, you can specify a fully qualified path.

 ```
 {
   "policies": {
     "Certificates": {
-      "ImportEnterpriseRoots": true
+      "ImportEnterpriseRoots": true,
+      "Install": ["cert1.der", "cert2.pem"]
     }
   }
 }